cseanburns/electronic_resource_mgmt/src/01-the-erm-librarian.md

 > not just plain or marked up text.
 > They also vary by platform or
 > the application used to interact with the text,
-> each of which mayh offer different types of functionality.
+> each of which may offer different types of functionality.

 Linking technologies allow users to begin in one search system,